Otays/OkCompiler/README.md

 # OKCompiler (0.4.3) README #

-OKCompiler is a miniature version of the C language, with a few extra features.__
+OKCompiler is a miniature version of the C language, with a few extra features.<br />
 It was developed for educational purposes.

 ## Language Description ##